-Yes, and no. Frequently, on first hearing about the official-English issue, monolingual Americans fail to see the downside.
+Yes, and no. Frequently, on first hearing about the Official English issue, monolingual Americans fail to see the downside.
 Many wonder, since English is so dominant in this country, whether it isn't already the official language.
 And if not, why not?
 This reaction is not surprising since - compared with citizens of many other nations - Americans have limited experience with the politics of language.
-But when the potential impact of official English is explained, support drops off sharply.27
+But when the potential impact of official English is explained, support drops off sharply.

 Favoring English as the official language, in itself, should not be equated with racism.
 Yet racist attitudes - toward Latinos in particular - have been closely associated with this movement.
 U.S. English, the first and largest English-only group, was a spinoff from the immigration-restriction lobby.
-Its founder was forced to resign in 1988 after he wrote a memo containing vicious anti-Hispanic stereotypes.
-28 That same year an internal survey commissioned by U.S. English found that 42% of its members, when asked why they had joined the organization, agreed with the statement: "I wanted America to stand strong and not cave in to Hispanics who shouldn't be here."
+John Tanton, its founder and chairman, was forced to resign in 1988 after he wrote a memo containing vicious anti-Hispanic stereotypes.
+Among other things, Tanton wrote: